 Proposition 5.10.
-Let X be a proper geodesic hyperbolic space and let $G \leq Is(X)$ be a closed subgroup of general type (i.e. non-amenable).
+Let X be a proper geodesic hyperbolic space and let $G \leq Is(X)$ be a closed subgroup whose action on X is of general type.

 Then G has a unique maximal compact normal subgroup W, and G/W is a virtually connected simple adjoint Lie group of rank one (actually, either the full group of isometries, or its identity component, which always has index at most two), or G/W is totally disconnected.